-He studied acting at Rutgers University’s Mason Gross School of the Arts Professional Actor’s Training Program and earned his MFA under William Esper.
-Damon’s acting credits include performances in regional theater, daytime and prime time television, television commercials, live hosting, and live industrial shows.
+Damon DiMarco studied acting at Rutgers University’s Mason Gross School of the Arts Professional Actor’s Training Program and earned his MFA under William Esper.
+Damon’s acting credits include performances in regional theater, recurring roles on soaps, prime time television, commercials, live hosting, and live industrial shows.
 He is a member of Actors Equity Association and SAG-AFTRA.

 He first began writing as an inaugural fellow of New River Dramatists in Healing Springs, North Carolina.
 A 10-minute play, “Tegwar” featured a card game between Jesus Christ and Judas Iscariot.
 Damon wrote the piece for New River’s convocation; it was later produced at Manhattan’s Ensemble Studio Theatre and other venues, as well as made into a short film.

 Shortly thereafter, in a style reminiscent of Studs Terkel, Damon interviewed dozens of people regarding the terrorist attacks of 9/11.
 His subjects included first responders, volunteers, and survivors of both Towers.
-Publisher’s Weekly called Tower Stories: An Oral History of 9/11, “…monumental….
+Publisher’s Weekly called the book, Tower Stories: An Oral History of 9/11, “…monumental….
 DiMarco’s contribution to the memory of that horrific day is enormous; the testimonies collected here form an amazing, one-of-a-kind account.”
-MSNBC Today cited Tower Stories as the first of Five Must-Read Books About 9/11 and its Legacy.
-They called the book: “Arguably the most successful attempt at capturing the enormity of the events of 9/11 . . .a riveting and disarmingly emotional read.”
+MSNBC Today cited Tower Stories as the first of Five Must-Read Books About 9/11 and its Legacy and said it was, “Arguably the most successful attempt at capturing the enormity of the events of 9/11 . . .a riveting and disarmingly emotional read.”

 Other book projects followed, as well as pieces for stage and screen.